webchick/webchick.tech/cmbxbmibc000302l807ikdmwk.md

 * As far as **Safety** goes, we are back to the same cons as Informal Relationships.
 The *hope* is that more "face time" with stakeholders by being part of their overall crew will help reduce mishaps, but time will tell.

-* This model pushes a fair amount of program management work onto DevRellers who tend to range from “shy away from” to “viscerally despise” such work. 🤣
+* This model pushes a fair amount of program management work onto DevRellers whose feelings tend to range from “shy away from” to “viscerally despise” about such work. 🤣

 * (Also a Pro) The "Swim Lanes" have to be **dead simple** in order for stakeholders to understand them, which can act as a forcing function for having tough team conversations about areas where folks are stepping on each others' toes.